Overview of the Start-up Workshop

 Beyond this, here are other softer signs of success that can be observed by the end of the workshop:

-• Team members have begun to act like a high-performing team: They feel excited about the commitment they made (the 100-day Goal they set), they are a little anxious about it, and they are eager to start implementing the plan they developed.
+• Team members have begun to act like a high-performing team: They feel excited about the commitment they made (the 30-day Goal they set), they are a little anxious about it, and they are eager to start implementing the plan they developed.

 • Team members developed connections with each other, and they have begun to understand and appreciate the skills that each one brings to this team effort.

-• Team members are looking forward to the next 100 days as a fun and enriching experience.
+• Team members are looking forward to the next 30 days as a fun and enriching experience.

 Start-Up Workshop Main Agenda Items

-What makes 100-Day Challenges unique?
+What makes these 30-Day Projects unique?

-Setting our 100-Day Goal
+Setting our 30-Day Goal

 Shaping our Team Agreement

-Developing our 100-Day Plan
+Developing our 30-Day Plan

 Unlike traditional workshops, there are no long speeches at the start.
-It is important that right from the start 100-Day Team members feel that this is not business as usual.
+It is important that right from the start 30-Day Team members feel that this is not business as usual.
 They can ask questions, and they can expect frank answers to these.
 The feeling of the Workshop needs to be that of an extended working session: informal and interactive.

 Questions Frequently Asked By Team Members